-There is nothing extraneous in a painting by Henri Matisse.
-He takes decoration to an aesthetic plane beyond anywhere it had gone before.
-However his technical panache can obscure the conventionality of his vision.
-Despite flirtations with cubism, futurism, and cubism, his vision of la belle vie was bourgeois.
+There is nothing extraneous in a Henri Matisse.
+He takes decoration to a place beyond anywhere it had been before.
+His technical dexterity can obscure the conventional nature of his vision.
+Despite flirtations with cubism and futurism, his vision of la belle vie was essentially that of a respectable bourgeois.

-The composition of The Yellow Chairs is tripartite.
-A woman reclines on a chaise lounge while an expansive vase of flowers rests on a chair positioned at right angles; the two are balanced by a pedestal table between the chairs.
-As usual in a Matisse painting, spaces are collapsed; the great artist felt no need for traditional perspective.
+The Yellow Chairs is composed of three parts that function as two pictorially.
+A woman reclines on a chaise lounge, an aggressive vase of flowers sits on a chair at right angles to her and they are balanced by a pedestal table between the chairs.
+As usual in a Matisse painting, spaces collapse; the great artist felt no need for traditional perspective.

-The dancer evokes Matisse's frequent images of women as odalisques.
-Her arms are two arabesques in a composition that marvelously combines angles and curves.
-Her bouffant dress (a tutu) is outlined in curvilinear white trim echoed by the white flower in her hair.
-At left an Italian baroque armchair has straight black legs and deep aquamarine arms.
+The dancer evokes Matisse's frequent use of women as odalisques in his paintings.
+Her arms form two arabesques in a composition that marvelously combines curves and angles.
+Her bouffant dress (a tutu) is outlined in curvilinear blobs of white trim that are echoed by the white flower in her hair.
+The armchair at left is Italian baroque armchair with straight black legs and deep aquamarine arms.

 Henri Matisse was seventy-three when he painted The Yellow Chairs.
 The year was 1942 and the artist had returned home to his studio in Nice after the Nazis occupied Paris.
 The year before Matisse had been diagnosed with cancer and there were complications after the surgery that left him two choices: to sit in a chair or lie in bed.
 But he continued painting although he would gradually switch to making cutouts.
 Yet no trace of that suffering finds its way into The Yellow Chairs.